SnorriCam: Uses in film

 The earliest use of a body-mounted camera rig is considered to be the 1932 Nazi-banned Kuhle Wampe, in which the camera tracks a woman walking through a crowd of children.
 In Jean Renoir’s A Day in the Country (1946) a decade later, a camera is mounted to a swing and watches Sylvia Bataille's character rocking back and forth; Satyajit Ray employed the same technique in Charulata (1964), where the camera is mounted on a swing and watches Madhabi Mukherjee's character.
 In the 1966 film Seconds by John Frankenheimer, a SnorriCam prototype is attached to actors Frank Campanella, Rock Hudson, and John Randolph at various angles.

 In Mean Streets (1973), a SnorriCam shot follows the lead character (played by Harvey Keitel) as he moves through a crowded bar and passes out drunk in the back.
 In Truck Turner (1974), the character played by Yaphet Kotto can be seen in his final throes of death through the eyes of a SnorriCam.

+In White of the Eye (1987), a pre-Snorricam bodycam is worn by Paul (played by David Keith during the climactic chase scene, as he wildly pursues Joan (played by Cathy Moriarty) through the quarry.

 The films π (1998) and Requiem for a Dream (2000), both directed by Darren Aronofsky, use the SnorriCam extensively and are considered to have popularized the technique.

 Armageddon (1998) uses a virtual SnorriCam to depict an astronaut being hit by a burst of gas and flying off into space.
 In 28 Weeks Later (2007), a zombie is filmed through a SnorriCam while chasing Robert Carlyle's character.
 In The Hangover (2009), the character Stuart (played by Ed Helms) has a SnorriCam attached as he wakes up disoriented and hungover.
 The Bollywood film Dev D (2009) uses SnorriCam sequence to depict point of view of the lead character in a drunken state where nothing makes sense in the background.
-The rig is also notably used in Guy Ritchie’s Lock, Stock and Two Smoking Barrels (1999), Alejandro González Iñárritu’s Babel (2006) and Richard Shepard's The Perfection (2018).
+The rig is also notably used in Guy Ritchie’s Lock, Stock and Two Smoking Barrels (1999), Alejandro González Iñárritu’s Babel (2006), Marc Webb's The Amazing Spider-Man (2012), Richard Shepard's The Perfection (2018), Matt Reeves' The Batman (2022), and Kenneth Branagh's A Haunting in Venice (2023).